SeanLMcCullough/personal-site/index.md

   <img alt="Sean McCullough Avatar" src="https://gravatar.com/avatar/60910b6cc8dc6609c4adf77628407c2d?s=400&d=robohash&r=x" width="400" height="400" />
 </div>

 Hi there!
-I'm Sean, a software engineer based in Brisbane, Australia.
+I'm Sean, a senior software engineer based in Brisbane, Australia.
 I used to do freelance work, but this has now come to an end and I'm no longer taking on new clients.

+## Career

+I have over 10 years of professional software engineering experience with a focus on web application and platform development in the SaaS and enterprise space.

+I have a decently broad skillset because I find every aspect of technology fascinating.
+I'm capable of building entire microservice-based web architectures and apps from the ground up and deploying them on web-scale infrastructure, both in the cloud and self-hosted.

 ## Amateur Radio